LytixChain/lytix/README.md

 If the date changes I will notify everyone.
 Please note that everyone that had a balance during the first release will get an airdrop on re-release plus some extra to cover the trouble and lost time during the first try.

-It will be Proof of Stake after a 500,000 block Proof of Work period with masternodes.
-After 500,000 staked wallets will help support the network.
+It will be Proof of Stake after a 100,000 block Proof of Work period with masternodes.
+After 100,000 staked wallets will help support the network.

 ------------------------

+CPU minable only coin - mine with the wallet - no other method is supported

 5,000 LYTX for Masternodes

-500,000 Proof of Work burn in until PoS
+100,000 Proof of Work burn in until PoS

 50% reward to PoW/PoS 50% reward to Masternodes